 My mom just fell and broke her hip.
 She was sent to rehab and now they're sending home.
 Dad has his own medical issues and is a bit frail.
 My parents feel as if they're doing fine on their own and Dad has assured the discharge planner that he can take care of anything my mom needs.
 I don't think he can.
 Is there anything we can do to help?

-Oftentimes, discharge planners are unaware of the multiple complex medical issues and challenges that are faced by the spouse of an elder being released from a hospital or rehab.
-In many cases, elderly couples will disguise some of their needs out of fear and indicate to healthcare providers that they are getting more help than they are, or that they don’t need help that they need.
-Medicare does provide some services when an elder goes home from hospital discharge and hospitals are providing transition program services for these situations, but the elder’s needs must be made known.
+Often times, discharge planners are unaware of the multiple complex medical issues and challenges that are faced by the spouse of an elder being released from a hospital or rehab.
+In many cases, elderly couples will disguise some of their needs out of fear and indicate to healthcare providers that they are getting more help than they really are, or that they don’t need the help that they really need.
+Medicare does provide some services when an elder goes home from a hospital or rehabilitation and hospitals are providing transition program services for these situations, but the elder’s needs must be made known.

-When an elder is identified as an at-risk senior, they will be put in the program and get a little extra attention from medical providers as they transition back to living on their own.
+When an elder is identified as an at-risk senior, they will be put in the Medicare program and get some attention from medical providers as they transition back to living on their own.
 It is important for families to talk with the discharge planners about the whole picture in the home because without that information, the services that may be needed are not going to be ordered and will not be provided.
-At the same time, families often are shocked at how few services are provided for a senior who needs a good deal of help upon discharge, and the number of services Medicare will not pay for.
-This is why we created the Hospital to Home program, with this program a professional care manager can sit down with your family to explain and navigate all those systems for you, making sure your elderly loved one’s needs are met.
+At the same time, families often are shocked at how few services that Medicare will provide for a senior who really needs a lot of support upon discharge.
+Therefore, we have a Hospital to Home program, where a professional care manager sits down with your family to explain and navigate systems for you, making sure your elderly loved one’s needs are met.